jamietre/IQMap/README.md

 	// if null values are found for a non-nullable property, use the data type default instead when mapping public bool IgnoreNull;

+`IQEventHandler` - marks a method to be called for IQ-managed events (save, load, update, delete).
+That is, whenever
+    you use a strongly-typed method on an object, it will call this function on certain events.
+The signature should be

+     public void IQEvent(IQEventType type, IDBObjectData data)

+ The 1st parameter is a flags enum with info about the even type.
+The 2nd is the metadata for this object instance and can be used to check dirty state on fields, enumerate bound fields, and so on.
+(This can also be gotten with `IQ.DBData(object)`.

+ `IQIgnore` -  Skip this field entirely

+ *Some Internal Discussion*

+ IQMap keeps a cache of metadata for each type that it knows about.
+It builds this cache the first time it's used against a particular object type to enumerate the properties and so on, and keeps it in a concurrent dictionary.

+ Additionally, when you `Load` a strongly typed object, it keeps track of the initial values from the SQL database to provide dirty state information.
+This is used to provide optimized update queries, and may also come in handy for lots of other reasons.

+ The cache gets flushed periodically by checking for broken `WeakReference`s.

+ The reflection should be pretty fast because all the hard work is done only once per object type.

+ Storing metadata about POCOs is a little tricky.
+If you override `GetHashCode()` such that it can change based on value data, things could get slow, because if it doesn't get a reference match when looking up by hash code, there's nothing else to do but look through the whole dictionary.

+ This shouldn't happen often in practice, unless you have thousands of bound database objects in memory simultaneously with value-based hash codes (e.g. they would all be the same for newly created objects).
+Since I could imagine such a scenario, though, this is an area for improvement.